Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-goLJr05seZs.md

 ---
-title: "Q&A: Adjustable Scanner so when you scan for nodes it doesn't show ones that have a Miner on them."
+title: "September 15th, 2020 Livestream Q&A: Adjustable Scanner so when you scan for nodes it doesn't show ones that have a Miner on them."
 date: "2020-09-15"
 layout: transcript
 topics: